sigalor/react-advanced-pdf-upload-backend/README.md

 npm start
 ```

-Note that this library relies on the [ghostscript-node](https://www.npmjs.com/package/ghostscript-node) component for working with PDFs, so make sure that all its dependencies are installed locally on your system.
+Note that this library relies on the [ghostscript-node](https://www.npmjs.com/package/ghostscript-node) module for working with PDFs, so make sure that all its dependencies are installed locally on your system.

 ## Documentation